 - 1. Turn the Current Adjustment Knob to meet the needs of the job. - 2.
 Move the Stick or TIG Switch to "TIG" - 3.
-Connect the Electrode Clamp and Cable to the torch control connector (as 7 shown on page 9 and twist to lock in place. - 4.
-Plug the cable of the Grounding Clamp into the DC ground connector and secure the clamp to a clean, exposed metal part of the work piece. - 5.
-Place the metal portion of the welding rod inside the jaws of the Electrode Clamp.
+Connect the Electrode Clamp and Cable to the torch control connector and twist to lock in place. - 4.
+Plug the cable of the Grounding Clamp into the DC ground connector and secure the clamp to a clean, exposed metal part of the workpiece. - Place the metal portion of the welding rod inside the jaws of the Electrode Clamp.
 Welding rod types vary for welding different metals.